Pylons/pyramid/docs/glossary.rst

      policy`.
-For example, if a user had the user id "bob", and Bob was part of two groups named "group foo" and "group bar", the request might have information attached to it that would indictate that Bob was represented by three principals: "bob", "group foo" and "group bar".
+For example, if a user had the user id "bob", and Bob was part of two groups named "group foo" and "group bar", the request might have information attached to it that would indicate that Bob was represented by three principals: "bob", "group foo" and "group bar".

    authorization policy